-This button, located in the Overhead Console switchbank, is used for opening and closing the rear quarter windows.
+This button, located in the overhead console switchbank, is used for opening and closing the rear quarter windows.

 To close, pull the center of the latch forward and then close the latch.
 Press the center of the latch to secure the window in the closed position.
-Press the bottom of the button to open the windows; both windows will open.
+Press the top ribbed side of the button to open the windows; both windows will open.
 The windows can be opened fully or only a portion depending on how long the button is pushed.

-Press the top of the button to close both windows.
+Press the bottom symbol side of the button to close both windows.